zej97/zej97.github.io/docs/time_series/times_net.md

 $$

 Given that the variations within and between periods are already encompassed in multiple highly-structured 2D tensors, the TimesBlock module is capable of capturing multi-scale temporal 2D variations simultaneously.
 As a result, TimesNet can accomplish more effective representation learning compared to learning directly from 1D time series.

+In this particular scenario, FFT emerges as a pivotal technique for feature engineering.
+Nevertheless, feature engineering tends to be overlooked by many individuals who believe that developing more intricate models can simulate the process of mapping raw data to our desired targets.